How to File for Chapter 13 Bankruptcy: Understanding the Basics

 If the court confirms your plan, your appointed trustee will begin distributing funds to your creditors.
-If your plan isn’t confirmed, you can file a modified plan or convert your case to a Chapter 7 bankruptcy, assuming you qualify under the Chapter 7 means test.
+If your plan isn’t confirmed, you can either file a modified plan or convert your case to a Chapter 7 bankruptcy, assuming you qualify under the Chapter 7 means test.

 The judge may also choose to dismiss your case, in which case the court may authorize your trustee to keep some of the funds you’ve paid to cover their costs.
-The trustee will return to you any remaining funds that haven’t been disbursed to your creditors.
+The trustee will return any remaining funds that haven’t been disbursed to your creditors.

 Complying with the plan

 If the judge confirms your proposed repayment plan, it’s up to you to abide by the repayment schedule outlined in the plan.
-You must live within your budget, make regular payments to the trustee as required, and not incur any new debt without consulting your trustee.
+You must live within your budget, make regular payments to the trustee as required and not incur any new debt without consulting your trustee.

 If you aren’t confident in your ability to make timely payments to the trustee on your own, you can make payments through payroll deductions.
 If you fail to make the agreed-upon payments, the court may dismiss your case or convert it to a Chapter 7 liquidation plan.
-The court can also dismiss your case if you fail to keep up with required child support and alimony payments or fail to file your tax returns on time while your case is open.
+The court can also dismiss your case if you fail to keep up with any required child support and alimony payments or fail to file your tax returns on time while your case is open.

 If circumstances arise that make it impossible for you to continue making payments to the trustee, you may be able to ask the court to modify the plan or grant a “hardship discharge.”
-This option is generally only available if your failure to complete the repayment plan is due to circumstances beyond your control, your creditors have received at least as much as they would have received in a Chapter 7 liquidation case, and modification of the plan is not possible.
+This option is generally only available if your failure to complete the repayment plan is due to circumstances beyond your control, if your creditors have received at least as much as they would have received in a Chapter 7 liquidation case, and if modification of the plan is not possible.

 Pre-discharge debtor education course